asaboor-gh/Vasp2Visual/README.md

 ---

 ## Use `Get-POSCAR` to acess POSCAR from [Materials Project](https://materialsproject.org/)
 You need Materials Project API to access their data.
 Function will return a list of available POSCARs for given structure.
 Access data using `get_poscar` from `pivotpy` directly on remote server.
-To save `APIKey` for autolad, open python terminal and use `save_mp_API('your_api_key')`.
+To save `APIKey` for autolad, open python terminal and use `pivotpy.sio.save_mp_API('your_api_key')`.
 ```powershell
 ❯ $x = Get-POSCAR 'GaAs' -APIKey '*****' -MaxSites 8
 ❯ $x[0].poscar